River Estate Products

 Olive Oils

 High polyphenols are generally a reflection of the amount of 'greenness' in the fruit when it is harvested.
-However, this year they are more milder due the incessant rain over the summer and Autumn.
-No polyphenol testing was carried out on 2023 oils.
+This year the Picual and Frantoio are much stronger due to the early harvest of these two varieties.

 These olive varieties are mostly grown and processed on our estate in Whitford, Auckland, New Zealand.